-[17:41] But anyone who touches one of these carcasses is unclean.
 You see, a spring or cistern has lots of water, so the logic was it had enough water to cleanse itself, but it also showed care for God's people because if a whole cistern or spring became unclean and they couldn't drink it, they just lost their whole water supply, didn't they?

-But God's Lord says, no, no, it stays clean.
-You can still drink from it.
-There's a care for His people as well.
-And so with these laws, some of them could have been about for health reasons like not eating bats that carry diseases or washing your clothes.
+But God's Lord says, no, no, it stays clean, you can still drink from it.
+There's a care for his people as well.

-And some of them could have been because death is the opposite to God who is life, and so carcasses made you unclean.
-And some of them were to care for His people like not making the whole spring unclean.
+And so with these laws, some of them could have been about for health reasons, like not eating bats that carry diseases or washing your clothes, and some of them could have been because death is the opposite to God, who is life, and so carcasses made you unclean.
+And some of them were to care for his people, like not making the whole spring unclean.
 But there's no one reason that fits them all until we get to the end of the chapter.
 So point three, verse 43.

 Have a look at verse 43.
 Do not defile yourselves by any of these creatures.
 Do not make yourself unclean by means of them or be made unclean by them.
 For I am the Lord your God.

-[18:52] Do not make yourselves consecrate yourselves and be holy because I am holy.
+Consecrate yourselves and be holy because I am holy.
 You see the reason?
-The one reason is God is their God, which means they are to be holy because He is holy.
+The one reason is God is their God, which means they are to be holy because he is holy.
 And just in case they don't get it, God repeats it.
-The rest of verse 44.
-He again says, Do not make yourselves unclean or defiled by any creature that moves along the ground.
+The rest of verse 44, he again says, do not make yourselves unclean or defiled by any creature that moves along the ground.
 Instead, verse 45, I am the Lord who brought you up out of Egypt to be your God.
 Therefore, be holy because I am holy.

-You see, God saved them from Egypt to be their God, which means they are to be set apart as different, distinct, special, holy because God is set apart as different, distinct, special, holy.
+You see, God saved them from Egypt to be their God, which means they are to be set apart as different, distinct, special, holy, because God is set apart as different, distinct, special, holy.
 This is what it means to have God as their God.
 And perhaps this seemingly randomness of all these animals is actually deliberate because no Jew could say, oh no, we're not allowed to eat those animals for health reasons.

-[20:05] No, no. They could only say we're not allowed to eat those animals for holiness reasons.
-Perhaps it was deliberate to make that point. this is the one reason for all these laws so that they could say they were holy.
+No, no. They could only say we're not allowed to eat those animals for holiness reasons.
+Perhaps it was deliberate to make that point.

+This is the one reason for all these laws so that they could say they were holy.
 And there was three aspects to this holiness.
 First, it reminded them they were set apart as special from the nations for God.
 And so just as God set apart some animals as special from all the animals for them, so he set apart the Israelites as special from all the nations for him.
 We see this later on in Leviticus as well.
 And so Leviticus chapter 20, for example, he talks about making distinction between clean and unclean animals.
-And notice the reason in verse 26, you are to be holy to me because I am the Lord am holy and I have set you apart from the nations to be my own, to live for me, in other words.
+And notice the reason verse 26, you are to be holy to me because I am the Lord and I have set you apart from the nations to be my own, to live for me, in other words.